mintkey/Caffeinated/README.md

 # Caffeinated
- App that tells you how much caffeine you're drinking is enough
+ App that tells you if the amount of caffeine you're drinking is enough